GeoscienceAustralia/BAL/_sources/docs/training/data.rst.txt

 Projection
 ..........

-The input classified vegetation dataset must be presented in a projected coordinate system, with a linear unit of metres.
+The input classified vegetation dataset should be presented in a projected coordinate system, with a linear unit of metres.
 Projected coordinate systems such as Universal Transverse Mercator (UTM), or the Map Grid of Australia (MGA) are suitable for projecting elevation data